bcbecker/Datta-Dashboard/README.md

 Set the secret key(s) to whatever you'd like (though they should be secure for production).
 The DATABASE_URL is set aside for a production Postgres db, but the SQLALCHEMY_DATABASE_URI will suffice for testing/local development (SQLite).

 ### Running the CLI
 There is a CLI feature built into the Flask API.
-The only command added was the flask test command, which takes in a directory to gather and run tests from.
-In order to do this, we just need to run one command
+As of current, the only additional command is the flask test command, which gathers and runs tests from the given directory.
+To execute the command:

 ```bash
 cd server